jlanssie/xliff-converter/README.md

 This script converts an input.csv with Key - Value pairs to xliffs (for AEM).
 The script can handle a csv with a single key column/field and multiple value columns/fields.

+The script can also reconvert xliff files (such as the ones outputted by the initial conversion from csv to xliff) back into csv files.

 ## Usage

+### Conversion from CSV to XLIFF

 Place a file in the same directory called input.csv with semicolon delimiters.